Purple Loosestrife

 (IBS), leaky gut syndrome and as a gargle for sore

-throats.”
-Primary among these is the treatment of
+possibilities is the treatment of

 diarrhea and dysentery.
-Purple Loosestrife tightens the
+Purple loosestrife tightens the

 tissues and therefore helps to quell the looseness of